Installing

 You can install Thallium using spack install mochi-thallium (this will install Margo if you didn’t install it before, as well as its dependencies).

-spack install mercury can be used to install Mercury, and spack install argobots can be used to install Argobots, should you need to install either independently of Margo or Thallium. spack install mochi-abt-io will install ABT-IO. spack install mochi-ssg will install SSG.
+spack install mercury can be used to install Mercury, and spack install argobots can be used to install Argobots, should you need to install either independently of Margo or Thallium. spack install mochi-abt-io will install ABT-IO, and so on.
+All the Mochi packages are prefixed with mochi-.

 Loading and using the Mochi libraries